ParthRawat1302/Personal-Website/README.md

 # Personal-Website"# personal-website"
-You can view my wesite at this link:- https://parthrawat1302.github.io/personal-website/
+You can view my website at this link:- https://parthrawat1302.github.io/personal-website/